apankrat/notes/fast-case-conversion/README.md

-Very fast case conversion of (the vast majority of) Unicode characters can be implemented in a handful of CPU cycles and a precomputed lookup table of between 1.6KB to 8KB in size.
+Very fast case conversion of (the vast majority of) Unicode characters can be implemented in a handful of CPU cycles and a precomputed lookup table sized between 1.6KB to 8KB in size.

 The 8KB version, courtesy of Wine:
 * [unicode.h](https://github.com/wine-mirror/wine/blob/e909986e6ea5ecd49b2b847f321ad89b2ae4f6f1/include/wine/unicode.h#L93)